SALT INFORMATIONFenofibrate(67 mg)

 Common side effects

-- Do not take rosuvastatin if you are allergic (hypersensitive) to rosuvastatin or any of the other ingredients of rosuvastatin.
+- Do not take fenofibrate, if you are allergic to it or to any other ingredient in the medicine (lactose).

-- Do not take this drug if you are pregnant or breast-feeding.
+- Do not take the medicine if you are pregnant or breast-feeding.

 Frequently asked questions